kalyanniv/EventHubToSQLServer/README.md

-# spark-streaming-data-persistence-examples
+# spark-streaming-data-persistence
-Examples showing how streaming events can be persisted to Azure blob, Hive table and Azure SQL Table through Spark.
+Code for how streaming events can be persisted to Azure SQL Table through Spark.
 (Documentation being developed)